thousand-quokka/INDE577/Supervised learning/Perceptron/README.md

 ## Advantages and Disadvantages

 ### Advantages

-There are several advantages of the perceptron algorithm:

 - Simplicity: The perceptron algorithm is a simple and easy-to-understand algorithm.
 It has a straightforward mathematical formulation, making it a great choice for beginners in the field of machine learning.